 Means and standard deviations were calculated for all measures.
 Pearson correlations were calculated between the variables.
 ANOVA repeated measures were used to examine the differences within each group and between the groups.
 Confirmatory factor analysis and Cronbach Alpha were done to determine which questions could be clustered across topics.

 The grade in which EFL studies begin differs from school to school in Israel.
-Most schools that teachers who participated in this study teach in, begin teaching in third grade (41.9%), 22.2% in first grade, 23.4% in second grade and only 9% begin studies in fourth grade.
-The Israeli Ministry of Education recommends beginning EFL studies in fourth grade and hence funding for EFL teaching is allocated to schools starting in fourth grade.
-The number of recommended weekly hours of instruction is four hours in each of the grades,fourth, fifth and sixth (State of Israel Ministry of Education, 2015).
-However, schools are allowed to change the target of the subject studies for up to 25% of their total allotted teaching hours.
+Most schools, where the participants teach in, begin teaching in third grade (41.9%), 22.2% in first grade, 23.4% in second grade and only 9% begin EFL studies in fourth grade.
+However, the Israeli Ministry of Education recommends beginning EFL studies in fourth grade and hence funding for EFL teaching is allocated to schools starting in fourth grade.
+The number of recommended weekly hours of instruction is four hours in each of the grades (fourth, fifth and sixth) (State of Israel Ministry of Education, 2015).
+However, schools can change the target of the subject studies to up to 25% of their total allotted teaching hours.

-Due to the variation in the starting grade of EFL instruction, the questionnaire was worded according to year of EFL instruction (first year of EFL, second year of EFL, etc.).
+Due to the variation in the starting grade of EFL instruction, the questionnaire was worded according to the year of EFL instruction (first year of EFL, second year of EFL, etc.).
 Teachers were asked to answer questions only for the grades that they were currently teaching and to consider the grade that their school begins EFL studies as the first year of EFL.

 The Five Pillars of Literacy Instruction